Skip to main content

 If you are interested in women’s health and reproductive care, then you may consider a career as an OB/GYN, meaning a doctor specially trained in obstetrics and gynecology.

-What is an OB/GYN?
+What is obstetrics?
 Obstetrics involves care during pregnancy, childbirth, and the postpartum period.
+What is gynecology?
 Gynecology deals with reproductive health and the functions and diseases specific to women and girls.

 • Are you passionate about women’s reproductive health?

-• Do you want to care for unborn children and help deliver them at birth?
+• Do you want to care for people during pregnancy, childbirth, and the weeks following childbirth?

 • Are you interested in genetics and genetic counseling?